managedcoder/BotFrameworkAccelerators/SecuredWebChatControl/README.md

 # Secured Web Chat Control
-This accelerator shows how to properly embed a Web Chat control on a web page.
+This accelerator shows how to securely embed a Web Chat control on a web page.
 Use it to replace the default.htm in your Virtual Assistant to change the default landing page into a test page that others can use to explore or test your bot.